gnprice/tsflower/README.md

     don't want to read them in the history.
 Well, start by leaving out and just asking if Flow passes.

+- Preserve JSDoc, like `tsc` does when generating `.d.ts` files.

+  - Better yet, preserve comments and formatting in general, where possible.
+    This might mean parsing with Recast in the first place, which would also cut down on some of the boring parts of conversion... but OTOH would require working something out for how to get TS type-checker / symbol information, since that's naturally only available on TS's own AST.

 - Figure out more renaming and rewriting:

   - A possible intermediate category between `MapResultType.FixedName` and